Factbox: U.S. refinery worker proposals and past negotiations

-HOUSTON Representatives of the United Steelworkers union (USW) and oil companies have completed five days of talks as of Sunday for a new national contract that will cover hourly workers at 63 U.S. refineries that account for 64 percent of national refining capacity.
+HOUSTON Representatives of the United Steelworkers union (USW) and oil companies have completed six days of talks as of Monday for a new national contract that will cover hourly workers at 63 U.S. refineries that account for 64 percent of national refining capacity.

 The national agreement sets the floor on wages and benefits for USW members.
 Management at each refinery also negotiates issues unique to that plant with the USW local union.
 The national agreement and local agreement are combined to create the final contract for that refinery.
 The local agreement cannot change the terms of the national contract.